felselva/swfw/REFERENCE.md

 enum swfw_status swfw_set_window_decorated(struct swfw_window *swfw_win, bool decorated);
 ```

-Set if the window is decorated.
+Sets if the window is decorated.

 If successful, the function returns `SWFW_OK`, otherwise one of the error values.